TL-System/plato/docs/Running.md

 $ source ~/.federated/bin/activate
 ```

-Currently there is no feasiable way to install the `datasets` package with `virtualenvs` (Compute Canada asks users to not use Conda.)
+Currently, there is no feasiable way to install the `datasets` package with `virtualenvs` (Compute Canada asks users to not use Conda.)
 So we cannot run *Plato* with HuggingFace datasets on Compute Canada right now.
 If you want to do experiments with HuggingFace datasets, you could do it on Google Colaboratory.

 To bypass installing the `datasets` package, please comment out the following 2 lines of code related to `huggingface` in `plato/datasources/huggingface.py`: